k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 ## What Are the Data Viewer Components?

 The Logical Unit Data Viewer has the following areas:
-* Sync Mode and Instance ID.
+* Sync Mode and Instance ID
-* Instances Tree.
+* Instances Tree
-* Instance DB Tree.
+* Instance DB Tree
-* Scripting Area.
+* Scripting Area
-* Results Pane and Toolbar.
+* Results Pane and Toolbar

 ![image](images/data_viewer_window.png)